PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 This above method and its attributes can be broken down into the following:

-* Spark.getBulkScheduler().submitJobModule - The method to call on getBulkScheduler, which submits the bulk operation.
+* *Spark.getBulkScheduler().submitJobModule* - The method to call on getBulkScheduler, which submits the bulk operation.

-* {"userName":{"$regex":"^player1"}} - The Player query to use to find all Player usernames beginning with "player1"
+* *{"userName":{"$regex":"^player1"}}* - The Player query to use to find all Player usernames beginning with "player1"

-* "CreditMod" - The module to call, which contains the Cloud Code to submit.
+* *"CreditMod"* - The module to call, which contains the Cloud Code to submit.

-* Spark.getData() - This is the data to be passed into the Cloud Code module, which will be used to pass in the entered value of VALUE_ATTRIB.
+* *Spark.getData()* - This is the data to be passed into the Cloud Code module, which will be used to pass in the entered value of VALUE_ATTRIB.

-* 30  - The number of delayed seconds before the bulk operation is executed.
+* *30*  - The number of seconds delay before the bulk operation is executed.

-*7.* Go to the Test Harness.
+*8.* Go to the Test Harness.

-*8.* In the Test Harness authenticate as a Player and select your Event you have created.
+*9.* In the Test Harness, authenticate as a Player and select the Event you have created.

-*10.* Set the amount of credit you want to add to the VALUE_ATTRIB and submit the request.
+*10.* Set the amount of credit you want to add to the *VALUE_ATTRIB* and submit the request.

 Your request should be similar to this:

 ```
 {
 "@class": ".LogEventRequest",
 "eventKey": "BulkJob",